aerickt/lapwing-for-beginners/src/Chapter-11.md

 ## Intro

-So far, we have been looking at single sounds that make up single syllable words.
-In this chapter, we will look at **compound clusters** which are chords that can represent more than just a single consonant.
+All the chords covered so far represent single sounds.
+However, there are some chords (particularly on the right hand) that can represent multiple syllables.
+These are referred to as compound clusters.

 ## Right hand shun, kshun, and x